PhillipRothenbeck/tsunami_lab/documentation/source/chapters/assignment_11.rst

 Although our optimization of the y-sweep was already better than before, we found that we were still loading things into the cache multiple times, which is inefficient.

 During the y-sweep, we need each row (except the first and last) twice to calculate the value of the row itself and the value above that row.
-Our idea to solve this is to only iterate over as many cells in the data array as a cache line can hold, which in our case was 16 floats.
+Our idea to solve this is to only iterate over as many cells in the data array as a cache line can hold, which in our case is 16 floats.
 Then we jump to the next row, which is already cached, and repeat the process.
 Once the entire cache column is processed, the next 16 columns are processed and the process is repeated until it is complete.